clemcrafts/trumid/README.md

 The application utilizes Kafka as its message bus, an excellent selection for a real-time weather forecasting platform.
 Kafka's strengths in providing high throughput, fault tolerance, and significant scalability align well with the demands of processing and distributing real-time weather data efficiently.
 This technology choice underscores the platform's commitment to robust and reliable data handling capabilities.

-### 4. Simplicity ad Cost of Deployment and Maintenance
+### 4. Simplicity and Cost of Deployment and Maintenance
 A single virtual machine model simplifies the operational aspect of the application.
 It avoids the complexities associated with synchronizing multiple services across different servers or clusters.
 This approach reduces the immediate overheads related to infrastructure management, network configuration, and services syncrhonization, which are inherent in distributed systems.